PaulusGiant/PaulusGiant/README.md

 - 👀 I’m interested in Jamulus
 - 🌱 I’m currently learning How to use Jamulus
 - 💞️ I’m looking to collaborate on testing Jamulus
-- 📫 How to reach me thtough e-mail
+- 📫 How to reach me with e-mail

 <!---
 PaulusGiant/PaulusGiant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.